What treatment can I give my constipated dog?

 Tony Buckwell advises a reader whose dog 'can't go'.

 Helping a constipated dog

 Q: My labrador seems to get constipated; she gets into position to relieve herself but with no success, despite straining for several minutes.
 It’s distressing to see and I’d like to solve the issue.What can be done to relieve a constipated dog?

-A: Constipation is a relatively common digestive disorder and most dogs can suffer from a bout at some point during their lives.
+A: Constipation in dogs is a relatively common digestive disorder.
+Most dogs will suffer from it at some point in their lives.

-Feeding a diet that is high in protein and low in fibre is the most common cause of dietary-induced constipation.
+A high protein diet that lacks fibre is the usual cause of dietary-induced constipation.
 Some dogs are also inclined to eat poorly digestible substances, typically wood, plastics, fabrics and bones, which cause constipation or more serious intestinal blockages.

 If your dog doesn’t take in more fluid than she loses, through not drinking enough or excessive loss — through exertion or metabolic disease — her body will absorb as much as it can from the bowels, resulting in drier, firmer stools that are harder to pass.
 Discomfort from hip arthritis or lower back pain can also make it difficult or uncomfortable for a dog to adopt the normal position for a bowel movement.

 A: Dogs that eat grass – and often herbivore dung as well – are self-medicating.
-Rather than stopping him, you should allow him to graze.
+Don’t stop your dog but allow him to graze.

 Dogs need a small amount of vegetable matter in their diets, so you may well find that if you supply this in the form of fresh green vegetables, either lightly cooked or liquidised and mixed in with his food, a dog may not feel the need to graze when he is out.

 Fruit and vegetables are good for chewing.
 However, beware.
 Greedy dogs may get into trouble trying to swallow apples whole, so if yours is like this, cut the apples up and supervise the feeding until you know he is safe.